kernelcurry/kernelcurry-site/_posts/2015-08-23-running-lumen-on-google-app-engine.md

 - Application root folder must have the same name as the Google App Engine project ID
 - Do not have the ability to use the full functionality of `appcfg.py` (the deployment command)

-If you’re going this route, please make sure the name of your application root folder is the same name as your Google App Engine project ID.
-Now, let’s get started:
+If you're going this route, please make sure the name of your application root folder is the same name as your Google App Engine project ID.
+Now, let's get started:

 1. Click the `+` button in the bottom left corner of the app
 2. Enter your Application Id
 3. Select the folder where your application root resides
 4. Select Runtime as `PHP`
-5. Click ‘Create’
+5. Click 'Create'
 6. Highlight the newly created application from the list
 7. Click the deploy button in the top right
 8. Auth with Google (a webpage will pop up)